ShodanXII/forking_bad/README.md

-# Forking Is Coming: The Legendary Minishell
+# Forking bad: The Legendary Minishell

 Welcome to **Forking Is Coming**, the legendary Minishell project from the renowned 42 curriculum!
 Unleash the power of raw C and dive into the heart of Unix shell programming.
 This project is not just a shell—it's a rite of passage for aspiring system programmers. 🌟